classic-terra/terra-operator/README.md

 #### How to mount a volume containing the target Terra chain on a Validator
 TODO

-## Want to help make our dcoumentation better?
+## Want to help make our documentation better?
  * Want to **log an issue**?
 Feel free to visit our [GitHub site](https://github.com/terra-rebels/terra-operator/issues).